doctrine/phpcr-odm-documentation/en/reference/association-mapping.rst

 The following cascade options exist:

--  persist : Cascades persist operations to the associated entities.
+-  **persist**: Cascades persist operations to the associated documents.
--  remove : Cascades remove operations to the associated entities.
+-  **remove**: Cascades remove operations to the associated documents.
--  merge : Cascades merge operations to the associated entities.
+-  **merge**: Cascades merge operations to the associated documents.
--  detach : Cascades detach operations to the associated entities.
+-  **detach**: Cascades detach operations to the associated documents.
--  refresh : Also refresh the associated entities when refreshing this entity.
+-  **refresh**: Also refresh the associated documents when refreshing this document.
--  translation : Cascade the current translation locale to associated entities.
+-  **translation**: Cascade the current translation locale to associated documents.
--  all : Cascades persist, remove, merge, detach, refresh and translation operations to associated entities.
+-  **all**: Cascades persist, remove, merge, detach, refresh and translation operations to associated documents.

 .. note::

     Cascade operations are performed in memory.
-That means collections and related entities are fetched into memory, even if they are still marked as lazy when the cascade operation is about to be performed.
-This approach allows entity lifecycle events to be performed for each of these operations.
+That means collections and related documents are fetched into memory, even if they are still marked as lazy when the cascade operation is about to be performed.
+This approach allows document lifecycle events to be performed for each of these operations.

-    However, pulling objects graph into memory on cascade can cause considerable performance overhead, especially when cascading collections are large.
+    However, pulling a large object graph into memory on cascade can cause considerable performance overhead, especially when cascading collections are large.
 Makes sure to weigh the benefits and downsides of each cascade operation that you define.

 Even though automatic cascading is convenient it should be used with care.
-Do not blindly apply cascade=all to all associations as it will unnecessarily degrade the performance of your application.
+Do not blindly apply ``cascade=all`` to all associations as it will unnecessarily degrade the performance of your application.
 For each cascade operation that gets activated Doctrine also applies that operation to the association, be it single or